Advertiser Disclosure

 The latest offer for this card runs through to January 6, 2025.

-Unlike its junior counterparts, RBC’s top-tier Avion card is offering up to 70,000 Avion points as a welcome bonus, which is a new record-high offer.
+RBC’s top-tier Avion card is offering up to 70,000 Avion points as a welcome bonus, which is also a record-high offer.

-This card enjoys a location higher on the list than its counterparts for offering an elevated number of points, albeit paired with a higher annual fee.
+This card enjoys a location a bit lower on the list than its counterparts for offering an elevated number of points paired with a higher annual fee.
+Plus, there’s a second swath of points distributed in year two.

 The end date for this offer is marked at November 25, 2024, which leaves plenty of time to add it to your wallet if you meet the eligibility requirements.